Skip to main content

 What is an HSA?

-An HSA allows you to save money on many or eligible out-of-pocket medical expenses by allowing you to contribute a pre-tax portion of your paycheck to your account.
+An HSA allows you to save money on eligible out-of-pocket medical expenses by allowing you to contribute a pre-tax amount to your account.
 An important thing to note is that you can only contribute to an HSA if you are covered by a qualified High-Deductible Health Plan (HDHP).
 Unlike a Healthcare FSA, a great benefit of an HSA is that unused funds will roll over to the next year.
-After the age of 65, you will be allowed to withdraw funds for non-medical purposes penalty-free.
+After the age of 65, you will be allowed to withdraw funds for non-medical purposes penalty-free, but you will have to pay income tax.

 View a full list of HSA-eligible items